-Returning alumna to share experiences in public relations, health communication and researchHealth communication professional and ECU School of Communication graduate, April Paul Baer, will be returning to campus as a visiting professional to the School of Communication on Feb.
-17 and 18.
+Returning alumna shares experiences in public relations, health communication and researchHealth communication professional and ECU School of Communication graduate, April Paul Baer, returned to campus as a visiting professional to the School of Communication earlier this year.

 Baer is currently the Director of Student Wellness at Frostburg State University in Maryland.
 She received her bachelor’s degree in communication with an emphasis in public relations in 2006.
 After earning her master’s degree in the School of Communication’s health communication concentration in 2008, she began working for Frostburg State as the Coordinator for University Wellness.